Guardiola’s 11 most expensive Barca sales & how they fared after leaving

 He failed to establish himself at White Hart Lane and even had a loan spell at Ipswich Town in the Championship before being sold to Real Mallorca.

-After a year at Mallorca, he had spells at Villarreal and LA Galaxy, and the 30-year-old is now back in Mexico with Club America.
+After a year at Mallorca, he had spells at Villarreal and LA Galaxy, and the 32-year-old is said to be contemplating his retirement after leaving Mexican side Club America last year.

 This Giovani Dos Santos goal from the 2011 Gold Cup needs to be talked about more often. pic.twitter.com/Z19X0vFE2x